Music

 - Akai ME10D MIDI “digital delay” (echoes MIDI data, optionally transposing it up/down one octave)

 - Yamaha MV802 mixer, which used to be in the Think Tank.
-I now use it live, so it’s in a two-space rack gig bag.
+It’s a backup stage submixer, so it’s in a two-space rack gig bag.

 - Things with strings: